-Cloudy radiance model intercomprison and validation
+Cloudy radiance model intercomprison

-The RTSP working group agreed that the intercomparison and validation of cloudy radiative transfer models is difficult to outline without first defining the input data sets, the particle optical properties, and a reference calculation.
-No action or recommendation has been envisaged at this stage.
+The RTSP working group agreed that the intercomparison of cloudy radiative transfer models should be pursued.
+However, the group also noted that this task is difficult to outline without first defining the input data sets, the particle optical properties, and a reference calculation.
+No action or recommendation is envisaged at this stage.